pedwoo/SDN_network_slicing_project/README.md

 ```

 This command sends a GET request to the exposed API endpoint of the controller.
-The provided example will install flows in the network to allow the communication between h1 and h2 with a bandwidth of 5Kbps.
+The provided example will install flows in the network to allow the communication between h1 and h2 with a bandwidth of 5Mbps.
 The controller will calculate the shortest path.
 The priority is automatically set to 1.
 The output of the command is defined as follows:

 -   _Success_:
-    - 200: Route successfully allocated between {src_host} and {dst_host} with {bandwidth} Kbps
+    -   200: Route successfully allocated between {src_host} and {dst_host} with {bandwidth} Mbps
 -   _Error_:
     -   401: Not enough capacity on the link
     -   404: MAC address not found for source: {src_host}
     -   404: MAC address not found for destination: {dst_host}
     -   404: Failed to cotact RYU controller
     -   409: route already exists
     -   500: Unexpected error {error}

 ### **Delete a flow**